ratangsenapathy/Frog-Farming/README.md

 # Frog-Farming
-This is a simple prototype for a  game made for Frog jam on itch.io.
+This is a simple prototype for a  game made for a game jam on itch.io called So bad it's good jam.